-The marketing specialist career path can often involve moving into positions of greater responsibility and scope.
-This may mean growing their career to becoming a chief marketing officer.
+The Chief Marketing Officer (CMO) career path can often involve moving into positions of greater responsibility and scope.
+This may mean growing their career to becoming a Chief Marketing Officer.

-While companies have often outsourced their marketing needs to agencies in the past, CMOs and fractional CMOs overseeing in-house marketing departments are becoming increasingly in demand.
+While companies have often outsourced their marketing needs to agencies in the past, Chief Marketing Officers and fractional CMOs overseeing in-house marketing departments are becoming increasingly in demand.
 The need for robust and distinct brand identities continues to rise, making dedicated marketing leaders more valuable than ever.

 Of course, this means marketers seeking to grow their careers may feel the next logical step is to become a CMO.